-Prior to or substantially concurrently with the consummation of this offering, the existing limited liability company agreement of GoHealth Holdings, LLC will be amended and restated to, among other things, recapitalize its capital structure by creating a single new class of units that we refer to as "common units" and provide for a right of redemption of common units in exchange for, at our election (determined solely by our independent directors (within the meaning of the Nasdaq rules), who are disinterested), shares of our Class A common stock or cash.
+Prior to or substantially concurrently with the consummation of this offering, the existing limited liability company agreement of GoHealth Holdings, LLC will be amended and restated to, among other things, recapitalize its capital structure by creating a single new class of units that we refer to as "common units" and provide for a right of redemption of common units (subject in certain circumstances to time-based vesting requirements and certain other restrictions) in exchange for, at our election (determined by at least two of our independent directors (within the meaning of the Nasdaq rules), who are disinterested), shares of our Class A common stock or cash.
 See "Certain Relationships and Related Party Transactions-GoHealth Holdings, LLC Agreement."